Bimsara-Janakantha/Local-RISCV-Development-Environment/src/05. Context Switching/ctx_switch_wo_cycle_count/README.md

 ---

 ### 🔍 What This Measures
-- The cost of **saving 14 registers + restoring 14 registers**.
+- The cost of **saving 14 registers + restoring 14 registers** for complete process.
 - **Does NOT include** trap entry/exit (since we’re in user mode).
 - For **real OS context switch**, you’d add trap handling cost (which you can measure separately via `ecall` + custom handler in M-mode).

----

-### ✅ Next Steps
-Once this works:
-- Try reducing the number of registers saved (e.g., only `s0–s5`) to simulate **register partitioning** (relevant to your research!).
-- Compare cycle counts for full vs. partial context saves.

-Would you like help:
-- Building this code step-by-step?
-- Modifying it to simulate **register file partitioning**?
-- Moving to **bare-metal (no PK)** to handle real traps?

-Let me know!